COVID-19: Stay Alert. Control the Virus. Save Lives.

 - If you are sick, particularly with a temperature and/or cough, self-isolate for 7 – 10 days and use 111 for further advice;

 - Try and stay indoors as much as possible (work from home);

 - Remember that a lot of people who catch the virus don’t feel particularly sick at first, and 4 out of 5 people will only have a mild disease.

-The advice is changing daily as the medical community learns more about the virus.
 The links further down this page include national sources of authority which are updated daily or as things change, as well as information about our village emergency activities.

 The latest evidence is that this coronavirus strain survives…:

 - 24hrs on paper, cardboard, plastic, and soft furnishings (so shopping deliveries may have it on the outside packaging of every item)